 Remember that your height will likely have an impact on the size as well.
 While the average elliptical machine measures around 6 feet long and 2.5 feet wide, if you're taller than most, a larger machine may be more suitable.
 Whatever the size, you'll need a minimum of 25 inches of unobstructed space on all sides for safe use.

-While it's alway advisable to try an elliptical machine out before you buy, sometimes this just isn't possible.
-To ensure optimal comfort and productivity, look for features such as articulating pedals, adjustable stride length, easy to grip handles, and a reasonably weighted flywheel for smoother motion.
-Also, pedals with a narrower stance often feel more natural, and if you're taller than average don't forget to factor your height in when considering size.
+While it's always advisable to try an elliptical machine out before you buy, sometimes this just isn't possible.
+To ensure optimal comfort and productivity, look for features such as articulating pedals, adjustable stride length, easy-to-grip handles, and a reasonably weighted flywheel for smoother motion.
+Also, pedals with a narrower stance often feel more natural, and if you're taller than average, don't forget to factor your height in when considering the right size.

 Frequently overlooked, the correct stride length is essential to a comfortable and effective workout.